germanamillano/HRAnalyticsJobChangeDataScientists/Environment.md

     ```bash
     Predictions:	 [263527.
 331884.02 221119.   ...
 105722.
 213199.
 459125.66]
     ```
-**Congrats, the notebook is running in a virtual environment with Python 3.7.9!**
+**Congrats, the notebook is running in a virtual environment with Python 3.10!**

+pre-commit install

+git status

+git commit -m "Prueba PreCommit"

+git push